MuhammadHussnain07/autolead/README.md

 ## 🚨 The Problem

-> A salon owner was managing bookings through **WhatsApp messages, phone calls, and paper registers.**
+A salon owner was managing bookings through **WhatsApp messages, phone calls, and paper registers.**

->
-> - ❌ Appointments were being double-booked
+- ❌ Appointments were being double-booked
-> - ❌ Staff spent hours manually entering customer data
+- ❌ Staff spent hours manually entering customer data
-> - ❌ No-shows had no follow-up system
+- ❌ No-shows had no follow-up system
-> - ❌ Owner had no real-time view of daily bookings
+- ❌ Owner had no real-time view of daily bookings
-> - ❌ Leads were lost because nobody responded fast enough
+- ❌ Leads were lost because nobody responded fast enough

-**The business was losing money every single day — not because they had no customers, but because they had no system.**
+**The business was losing money every day — not because of no customers, but because of no system.**

 ---

-## ✅ The Solution — AutoLead
+## ✅ The Solution

-A complete **Flutter app + n8n automation system** that handles the entire booking journey — from customer tap to owner action — with zero manual work.
+A complete **Flutter app + n8n automation system** that handles the entire booking journey from customer tap to owner action with zero manual work.

 ---

 ## ⚡ How The Full System Works

-👤 Customer opens app
+**Step 1** 👤 Customer opens the app

-↓
-📋 Fills: Name, Phone, Email, Service, Message
+**Step 2** 📋 Fills in: Name, Phone, Email, Service, Message

-↓
-📤 Flutter sends data to n8n webhook
+**Step 3** 📤 Flutter sends data to n8n webhook

-↓
-┌─────────────────────────────────────────┐
-│           n8n AUTOMATION FIRES          │
-│                                         │
+**Step 4** ⚙️ n8n automation fires instantly:

-│  ✉️  Confirmation email → customer      │
+- ✉️ Confirmation email sent to customer
-│  📊  Data appended → Google Sheets      │
+- 📊 Data saved to Google Sheets
-│  🔥  Data saved → Firebase Firestore    │
+- 🔥 Data synced to Firebase Firestore

-└─────────────────────────────────────────┘
-↓
-📱 Admin panel updates in real-time
+**Step 5** 📱 Admin panel updates in real-time

-↓
-👨‍💼 Owner sees booking → contacts on WhatsApp in 1 tap
+**Step 6** 👨‍💼 Owner sees booking and contacts customer on WhatsApp in 1 tap

 ---

 ## 📱 App Structure